 Andrew Osmond celebrates Miyazaki’s green movie on Blu-ray

 The film’s forests are haunted by tree-spirits in the shape of capering white homunculi.
 Gods take the shapes of great wolves, boars and deer.
 A translucent giant strides through woods like an ethereal Godzilla while the spirits rattle their pebble heads.
-Amid the wonder, there’s mythic violence; Ashitaka’s curse lets him remove a bandit’s arms with an arrow
+Amid the wonder, there’s mythic violence; Ashitaka’s curse lets him remove a bandit’s arms with an arrow.
+The violence is fleeting (the film was rated “PG” in Britain without cuts) but this isn’t Spirited Away or Totoro.

 Yet San is limited too.
 She has the most power when she wears a clay face-mask, charging down a steep rooftop to attack the humans she hates.
 She and Ashitaka share only a few scenes that constitute a love story.
 They aren’t unmoving, but they’re distanced by the mythic tone, even when Ashitaka guilelessly calls San beautiful while she holds a knife to his throat.
 Like many Disneys, the leads are upstaged by everything else: earthy humans, angry monsters and the forest’s mossy secret heart suggesting a cathedral and a womb.